Rocky Mountain spotted fever (RMSF) is a severe rickettsial infectious disease that affects your blood vessels. It is potentially fatal.

 Copyright © Nucleus Medical Media, Inc.

 RMSF is treated with antibiotics.
 It is important to start this treatment early.
-The most commonly used antibiotics are:
+Make sure to take all of your medication as advised.

 Public Health Agency of Canada

 The College of Family Physicians of Canada

 Rocky Mountain spotted fever.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/rmsf/symptoms/index.html.
 Updated November 4, 2010.
 Accessed January 15, 2015.

 Rocky Mountain spotted fever.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116078/Rocky-Mountain-spotted-fever.
 Updated June 4, 2015.
 Accessed September 13, 2016.